tibordome/cosmic_profiles/docs/source/unit_system_and_caching/index.rst

     maxsize = 128 # New maximum cache size
     updateCachingMaxSize(maxsize)

-This will result in regular, memory-agnostic LRU-caching as implemented with the ``lru_cache`` decorator.
+This will result in standard, memory-agnostic LRU-caching as implemented with the ``lru_cache`` decorator. ``maxsize`` specifies the maximum number of items that can be stored in the cache.
+When the cache reaches its maximum size, the least recently used (LRU) item is evicted to make room for a new item. ``maxsize`` is set to 128 by default, but it can be set to any non-negative integer or ``None`` to indicate an unbounded cache size.
+Setting ``use_memory_up_to`` to ``False`` and ``maxsize`` to zero might make sense if you want to ensure CosmicProfiles uses the least amount of RAM possible (i.e. this disables caching altogether).